 We find this rest by spending time with him.
 Literal, physical time with him.
 As busy as life is, if we don’t carve out time to spend in his Word, there will always be something else to fill that time.
 If we don’t fill up our tanks each day, we will run out of gas at some point.
 We can pray, “Lord forgive the pride in me that says, ‘I can save myself’, and help me learn from you and find rest for my soul.”

-2. Christ will be faithful to provide what we need; yet we must be careful to discern if we are spending our time and energy in ways that Christ hasn’t asked us to.
+2. Christ will be faithful to provide what we need; yet we must discern how and where we are spending our time and energy.

 “For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.
 And let us not grow weary of doing good, for in due season we will reap if we do not give up.”
 (Galatians 6:8-9)

 This is hard to do with so many things that truly need to get done.
-But we must always be praying for wisdom and discernment to be aware of ways we are seeking to satisfy our fleshly desires over what Christ desires.
-We will not find true rest while seeking things apart from Christ.
+But we need to always be praying for wisdom and discernment to be aware of ways we are seeking to satisfy our fleshly desires over what Christ desires or exhausting ourselves in areas that he hasn’t called us to invest our time and energy during our current season.
+We will not find true rest while seeking things apart from Christ or trying to do and be everything.

 “For we do not have a High Priest who is unable to sympathize with our weaknesses, but One who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 (Hebrews 4:15-16)

 I don’t know about you, but I can be pretty hard on myself.
 Why?
 Because for some reason I think I should be able to handle everything thrown at me.
 That’s pride.
 Instead of beating ourselves up, we will find relief when admitting that we don’t need to be enough because Christ is and always will be.
-Laying our burdens at his feet is a daily, moment-by-moment practice.
-We will always battle the sinful desire to take back control, so we must actively acknowledge Christ as Lord of our lives and constantly hand back to him our “to do” lists, anxious thoughts, fears, and plans.
+Laying our burdens at his feet and receiving his grace for today is and moment-by-moment practice.
+We will always battle the sinful desire to take back control, so we must actively acknowledge Christ as Lord of our lives and constantly hand back to him our “to do” lists, anxious thoughts, fears, and plans, and trust that his grace will be sufficient for today.
 That is where rest will be found.

 “I have fought the good fight, I have finished the race, I have kept the faith.
 Henceforth there is laid up for me the crown of righteousness, which the Lord, the righteous judge, will award to me on that Day, and not only to me but also to all who have loved His appearing.”
 (2 Timothy 4:7-8)